acoustic-content-samples/sample-custom-element-ui/sample-ui-extension-htmleditorv1/README.md

-# Sample UI extension for a HTML Editor using assets for storage
+# Sample UI extension for a HTML Editor using a text element

 This sample is an HTML, JS and CSS editor element with syntax highlighting.
 Useful for pasting in snippets of HTML and 'inline' JS and CSS into a page.
 This sample is based on CodeMirror (https://codemirror.net/).